 4. Professional Approaches to Practice:

 - Responsible and accountable behaviour

 - Professional relationships with clients, family members and other members of the health team:

 - roles and professional boundaries

 - Accountability and ethical behaviour in working relationships

-- Aspects of confidentiality in shared information and unprofessional behaviour (discussion of work place issues or conflicts and/or client information, personal phone use during work hours).
+- Inappropriate use of mobile devices and social media, i.e. related to client confidentiality and unprofessional behaviour (discussion of work place issues or conflicts and/or client information, personal phone use during work hours)

 - Reflective practice – what it is, why it is important, how to become a reflective care provider